SarthakG16/50001_1D_Backend/README.md

 # Using the API (General)

-Currently, the server is residing in `http://fishy.asuscomm.com:5000`, so for the commands below, add it to the end of this URL.
+For the commands below, add the string to the end of the server address.

-For example, for retrieving all poster data, use `http://fishy.asuscomm.com:5000/posters/`.
+For example, for retrieving all poster data, use `SERVERADDRESS/posters/`.

 ## Registering, Logging In, Logging Out